Hosting and bandwidth provided by MacAce.net.

 Externally, the original iPad and iPad 2 models share the same 9.7-inch (1024x768, 132 ppi) multitouch "glossy" LED-backlit IPS display, and width and height are similar (9.56 inches by 7.47 inches for the original iPad and 9.5 inches by 7.31 inches for the iPad 2), but the depth is notably different as the original iPad is 0.5 of an inch thick and the iPad 2 is 0.34 of an inch thick.
 The iPad 2 is lighter as well, around 1.3 pounds (which varies slightly depending on network capability) compared to 1.5 pounds for the original line.

-The original iPad only is available in black whereas the iPad 2 is available in black or white.
+The original iPad only was offered in black whereas the iPad 2 was offered in black or white.
 Both lines have aluminum backs (with a black plastic area on the top rear of the device for models equipped with 3G).
-The iPad 2 models also support a new magnetic "Smart Cover" -- available at additional cost -- that protects the screen when not in use and automatically wakes up the iPad 2 when the cover is removed and puts it to sleep when the cover is attached.
+The iPad 2 models also were the first support a then new magnetic "Smart Cover" -- available at additional cost -- that protects the screen when not in use and automatically wakes up the iPad 2 when the cover is removed and puts it to sleep when the cover is attached.
 The Smart Cover is not compatible with the original iPad line.

 Photo Credit: Apple, Inc. (iPad 2 and Smart Cover)